 West Calder itself is a traditional and fairly attractive village largely built of a light coloured stone.
 The grandest building in the centre is the old West Calder Co-Op building, which incorporates more of a reddish stone.
 This was built in 1913 and was once the most successful Co-Operative in West Lothian.
 Today it houses a cafe and a shop.
 Standing a little back from the main street is the roofless ruin of the old parish church, built in 1643 but made redundant in the late 1800s.

 Perhaps the most impressive building in the village - though far from the largest - is the Public Library, built in 1903 with funds from the Carnegie Foundation.
 More widely, West Calder has recovered rather better than some places from the demise of its heavy industry, largely because of the proximity of the rapidly growing town of Livingston.
+Two miles to the south-east of the village is Harburn Golf Club.

 Though the new town's influence has not been totally positive on West Calder: an "outlet centre" called the Freeport Leisure Village just to the west of the Five Sisters was unable to survive, presumably because of competition from a much larger outlet centre in Livingston itself.